 And I will bless them that bless thee, and curse him that curseth thee: and in thee shall all families of the earth be blessed.

 The LORD told Abram to leave his home country and get away from his relatives.
-But it is important to understand what he was leaving behind.
+But it is essential to understand what he was leaving behind.

-Abram lived in the land of Ur, which was in the country of Babylonia, where Nimrod built the Tower of Babel, God destroyed it and created all the different kinds of speech to protect mankind, from ourselves.
+Abram lived in Ur, which was in Babylonia, where Nimrod built the Tower of Babel.
+God destroyed it and created all the different kinds of speech to protect humankind from ourselves.

 Abram probably had looked upon the destroyed temple in his life.
 For some reason, Abram decided in his heart that he was going to listen to God.

-The Babylonians had some very harsh religious practices, which would have compelled Abram's wife, Sarah, to participate in the worship of Ishtar, the Mother-Goddess a deity of passion, licentiousness & prostitution.
-Every wife, widow or maid were required to officiate at least one service during their lifetime, and Sarah would have been no exception.
+The Babylonians had some very abusive religious practices, which would have compelled Abram's wife, Sarah, to participate in the worship of Ishtar.
+Ishtar was the Mother-Goddess, a deity of passion, licentiousness & prostitution.
+All women were required to officiate at least one service during their lifetime, and Sarah would have been no exception.

-While praying with other Christians I listened to a pastor from Nigeria, as he prayed, I could understand bits and pieces of what he was saying.
+While praying with some fellow Christians, I listened to a pastor from Nigeria.
+As he prayed, I could understand bits and pieces of what he was saying.
 I asked him if he was praying in tongues or another language?
 (Everyone sort of laughed at me.)
-He sheepishly said, “In tongues,” I told him that he was praying these words: “The Liberty of Abraham”
+He sheepishly said, "In tongues," I told him that he was praying these words: "The Liberty of Abraham."

-When Abraham was obedient and left, those who went with him, obtained the Liberty that was granted to Abraham.
+When Abraham was obedient and left, those who went with him obtained the Liberty granted to Abraham.
 When Jesus died on the cross, he gave us, The Blessings of Abraham.